tushar-sharma/tushar-sharma.github.io/_posts/2021-09-16-dear-vishi-virus-poop-2021-09-16.md

 It’s a bundle of genetic material (RNA or DNA) wrapped in a protein capsule called capsids.
 It's different than other microbes like single cellular organisms.
 For example bacteria is a free-living cell which can survive inside or outside of a body.
 Outside the body, viruses look like just a lifeless collection of molecule.

 [Van Leeuwenhoek](https://en.wikipedia.org/wiki/Antonie_van_Leeuwenhoek) is often noted as **"father of microbiology"**.
 He was able to observe many microbes like bacteria around 1676 using single-lensed microscope.
 However viruses are 100 times smaller than bacteria usually in the range of 100 nanometer.
 Visible light has a wavelength of 400-700 nanometer.
-So we cant see any object less than half of the wavelength of light.
+So we cannot see any object less than half of the wavelength of light.
 So anything smaller than 200-350 nanometer is not visible under optical microscope.
 Hence electron microscope are used to probe the structure of a virus.